Jump to main content

 Booking hotels for business use

 The W.E.
-Travel agent will first try to book you into a unionized hotel if one is available, at their or the BCTF rate, whichever is lower.
-If a unionized hotel is not available (or there isn’t a hotel in the guide in the town you are travelling to), the agent will find other suitable accommodation.
-This is not an exhaustive list of hotels; it is meant to encourage you to use those with whom the BCTF has some history, but is not restrictive.
-We do prefer that you use unionized hotels and ensure that the daily rate is in line with those for other hotels listed in this guide.
+Travel agent will first try to book you into a unionized hotel, if one is available, at either their rate or the BCTF's rate—whichever is lower.
+If no unionized hotel is available (or if the town you are travelling to has no hotels listed in this guide), the agent will find other suitable accommodations.
+This guide is not intended to be a complete list of all available hotels.
+It is intended to encourage you to use hotels with which the BCTF has an established relationship, but it is not restrictive.
+We prefer that you stay in unionized hotels whenever possible and that the daily rate is consistent with those of the hotels listed in this guide.

 Direct billing vs. using your own credit card

-Please note, however, when checking in, most hotels will ask you to provide your own credit card for any additional charges related to your stay (e.g., meals, parking).
+Please note, however, that most hotels will ask you to provide your own credit card when checking in for any incidentals and any additional charges related to your stay (e.g., meals, parking).
 You will pay for these charges upon check-out and claim any business-related expenses on your expense voucher.
-Members who wish to have credit/debit card deposit waived should contact the staffperson responsible for organizing the event so they can negotiate an alternative with the hotel.
+Members who wish to have the credit/debit card deposit waived should contact the staff person responsible for organizing the event, so they can arrange an alternative deposit method with the hotel.

 Single vs. double occupancy

-The BCTF pays for room and taxes only for a standard single room, unless prior approval for an upgrade has been given by the program co-ordinator, or if no other room is available.
+The BCTF covers the cost of a standard single room, including room rate and taxes, unless prior approval for an upgrade has been granted by the program co-ordinator, or if no other room type is available.
 Any additional room charges will be your responsibility.
-Rates listed do not include taxes, typically are subject to availability, and are based on single occupancy.
-If you are sharing a room, you will need to advise your program co-ordinator and/or W.E.
-Travel in order to get a double room.
+Listed rates do not include taxes, are typically subject to availability, and are based on single occupancy.
+If you are sharing a room, you must inform your program co-ordinator and/or W.E.
+Travel to arrange a double room.

+As per BCTF policy, sharing accommodation is encouraged at BCTF events.
 If you are sharing a room with another member, each of you may claim $20.00 per night.
-If you are bringing someone who is not a member, you will be personally responsible for the difference between single and double occupancy rates.
+If you are bringing a guest who is not a member, you will be personally responsible for paying the difference between single and double occupancy rates.

 Booking hotels for personal use

-Most hotels listed in this guide allow members and staff to use BCTF rates for personal stays.
-Although rates may be subject to availability.
-You may be asked to supply BCTF and/or personal identification.
-Direct billing is only applicable to business stays.
-If you are booking a hotel for leisure you must use your personal credit card.
+Some hotels listed in this guide allow members and staff to use BCTF rates for personal stays, although rates may be subject to availability.
+You may be asked to provide your BCTF and/or personal identification.
+Please note that direct billing is only available for business stays.
+If you are booking a hotel for personal or leisure purposes, you must use your personal credit card.

-You may also wish to view discounts available to BCTF staff and members through the Advantage program
+You may also wish to view discounts available to BCTF staff and members through the BCTF Advantage program.

 Accommodation Guide